kkoutini/passt_hear21/README.md

 Each pre-trained model has a specific frequency/time positional encoding, it's necessary to select the correct input shape to be able to load the models.
 The important variables for loading are `input_tdim`, `fstride` and `tstride` to specify the spectrograms time frames, the patches stride over frequency, and patches stride over time, respectively.

-If you provide the wrong spectrograms, the model may fail silently, by generating low-quality embeddings and logits.
-Make sure you have the correct spectrograms' config for the selected pre-trained models.

 ```python
 import torch